MihirSPatil/MAS-Software-development-project/README.md

 * has nothing that exploits the ”circular” nature of the motion of the objects
 * cannot estimate speed and motion path of the segmented objects

-### Immediate Goals
+### Goals Achieved

-* refactor to account for the dynamic scene.
+* refactored code to account for the dynamic scene.
 In particular, the plane needs to be extracted just once, while multiple segmentation and clustering operations can be performed using the once extracted plane.

-### Long-term Goals

-Program the missing requirements, including:

 * track objects using a naive nearest-neighbour approach
 * fit a circle to the tracked objects and estimate their speed and position on the table
 * output an estimated time when an object will be in front of the robot for grasping